 I also try to go for a walk at lunchtime every day just so that I can get some natural light.
 I find that this also extremely important to do.

 There are now a wide variety of different SAD lights you can purchase.
 Some look just like desk lamps, others are good for traveling, and some work to wake you up in the morning like a "dawn" light.
-Here is a little slideshow of some of the more common SAD lights you'll find:
+Here are some of the more common SAD lights you'll find:

 I’d highly recommend reading “The Schwarzbein Principle” and “The Schwarzbein Principle II (the second book has a whole chapter on what happens when we have low levels of Serontonin and how to fix it).
 You can read my review of the book here: Review of the Schwarzbein Principle.
 This was life altering for me and really helped me to be able to understand what was happening to my body and what I could do about it.
 I am finally able to manage my SAD.
 It doesn’t take over my life like it used to.

 Avoiding pasta, sugar, and caffeine make a dramatic difference.
 Yes, all the things I crave so much when I have SAD.
-I also make sure that I take Vitamin B50, Vitamin D and L-Glutamine every day.
-From recent research, Vitamin D deficiency is appearing to be a huge factor in SAD and it's symptoms.
+I also make sure that I take Vitamin D every day.
+From recent research, Vitamin D deficiency is appearing to be a huge factor in SAD and its symptoms.
 You can read more about this at: benefit of Vitamin D.

 I know I’m not going to have as much energy in the Winter as I do in the summer.
 So, instead of getting frustrated with it, I work with it.
 I tend to get more sleep in the winter and I listen to my body.
 When I’m feeling really tired, I try not to push it as hard.
 Although, I will try to go for a walk every day because even that amount of exercise seems to make a difference for me.
 It’s easy to get caught on the downward spiral of “I don’t feel like going today.
 I’ll go tomorrow” and I’ll end up getting more and more tired because I’m not getting that extra bit of light.